Their spaceship broke and they fell into this place

 - Multi-Part Episode: The episodes "Once Upon a Time" and "Toon In, Drop Out" are split into two parts.

-- Put on a Bus: Stereo in the second season, though he came back in 2 episodes.
+- Put on a Bus: Stereo in the second season, although he then came back in 2 episodes.

-- Shout-Out: In "Manga Mania" when an obnoxious manga character moves in and refuses to leave they disguise themselves as European comic book characters to scare him off.
-Specifically Tintin, Obelix, Lucky Luke and a Smurf.
+- Shout-Out: In "Manga Mania", when an obnoxious manga character named Panda Manga moves in and refuses to leave, they disguise themselves as European comic book characters to scare him off.
+Specifically, Tintin, Obelix, Lucky Luke and Papa Smurf.

 - Sphere Eyes

 - Springtime for Hitler: The aliens try making the house look as much a dump as possible to dissuade people from moving in.
 A farmer and his animals then take interest.